UPPMAX/uppmax_intro_python/docs/faq.md

 helps you get past those first errors.

 ### When should I consider to **not** follow this course?

+> I feel like maybe some things were a little basic
+> for me and I wish we had gotten into the more advanced stuff at the end.
+> But this really reinforced the basics for me and I'm still glad that I did it.
+>
+> A learner from this course ([source](evaluations/20240830/README.md))

 When you have written your first scripts in Python and expect to learn new and more advanced things.